realar-project/realar/README.md

 Realar targeted to clean code, modulable architecture, and time of delivery user experience.

 Realar supported two kinds of data and logic definitions.

 - Plain functional reactive programming with only functions
-- And transparent functional reactive programming with classes and decorators

 ```javascript
 const [getCount, set] = box(0);